 What it’s used for: Unscripted or conversational speech data is used to help train AI applications on the dynamics of a multi-speaker conversation.

-The first challenge for conversational AI like chatbots and voice assistants is conversational context.
+The first challenge for conversational AI chatbots and voice assistants is conversational context.
 These applications need to understand the flow of a natural conversation, which requires different speech input than one-off speech commands.

 Humans are really good at making assumptions about context.
 Take the following example: